SimonBauer-git/lxardoscope_wemos_d1_mini/README.md

 ## using it on windows
 either use a linux vm and then do the same as on x86 linux or use wsl. you need wsl-usb to be able to use the usb from the computer on wsl.
 ## using it on android
-follow my guide to install termux x11, then download the folder with _android in its name. you need to install libforms-dev and ibforms-bin to use it. you need the app tcp uart transparent bridge, specify it to be server in the app and give yourself a static ip in the network. https://play.google.com/store/apps/details?id=com.hardcodedjoy.tcpuart
+follow my guide to install termux x11, then download the folder android from here. you need to install libforms-dev and ibforms-bin to use it and to compile it. you need the app tcp uart transparent bridge, specify it to be server in the app and give yourself a static ip in the network. https://play.google.com/store/apps/details?id=com.hardcodedjoy.tcpuart to use it open a terminal in the folder, type ./scopeconnect.sh (assuming you made it executable with chmod +x or in the gui at first) then type ./lxardoscope (if the programm crashes the first time, then repeat this step). and afterwards you can use it.